Frequently Asked Questions

 Can I include photos in my letters?

-The intention is to allow each update to include a small number of pictures.
 Photos are often a key part of how we communicate with each other and I want to include them.
-Images will be added in the Beta phase.
+They aren't in the current version, which is focused on text updates, but photo uploads will be added as a premium feature in a later update.

 8